Lamborghini bidder Quantum makes innovation pitch to Volkswagen

-Swiss-based Quantum Group said its bid for Volkswagen's (VOWG_p.DE) Lamborghini division could turn the sports car brand into a "spearhead of innovation" in technology and clean energy.
+BERLIN (Reuters) -Swiss-based Quantum Group said its bid for Volkswagen’s Lamborghini division could turn the sports car brand into a “spearhead of innovation” in technology and clean energy.

 The newly-established investor said on Wednesday its proposed acquisition “would deliver attractive value to all shareholders and ... would clearly be a key strategic benefit to the wider Volkswagen Group”.